BadrChoubai/CS-Resources/README.md

 # CS Resources

-A curated list of resources that I've found useful as a Computer Science student.
-These cover various topics from programming fundamentals to local tech communities.
+A curated list of resources I’ve found valuable as a Computer Science student.
+This collection covers a range of topics, including programming fundamentals, system design, databases, and opportunities to engage with local tech communities.

 ## Getting Started with Programming